MicrosoftDocs/entra-docs/docs/workload-id/workload-identities-faqs.md

 ## What is the cost of Workload ID Premium plan?

 The [Microsoft Entra Workload ID Premium](https://www.microsoft.com/security/business/identity-access/microsoft-entra-workload-identities#office-StandaloneSKU-k3hubfz) is priced at $3/workload identity/month.
 There is a lead status SKU (Workload ID P1) at $2/workload identity/month, which is available only to sellers for discounting but not visible to customers.

+>[!Note]
-(Note: The lead status SKU can only provide the [Conditional Access](~/identity/conditional-access/workload-identity.md) feature.)
+>The lead status SKU can only provide the [Conditional Access](~/identity/conditional-access/workload-identity.md) feature.)

 ## How many licenses do I need to purchase?
 Do I need to license all workload identities including Microsoft applications and managed identities?